michaeldawson/website/src/markdown-pages/alignment.md

 ![guidelines](/guidelines.png)

-When you identify a list of things that are unhelpful for you and your goals, and make a pledge to _completely avoid them_, you have yourself a set of _"Guidelines"_.
+If you identify "loop-hole" patterns in your life, then list both the actions and triggers that occur within those loops, then make a pledge to _completely avoid them_, you have yourself a set of _"Guidelines"_.

 The need for firm Guidlines is predicated on an idea: that often, there are some things in life are simply _not helpful_ for us, but they can stay in our lives anyway, despite our "better judgement".
-Then can wreak havoc or perhaps just slightly pull us down over time, but can also go unnoticed or unchallenged for many years.
-Even though we often think that _freedom_ is what we want, actually, it can be the right kinds of contraints - formulated out of self love and self-belief - that can be liberating in ways that _moderation_ cannot.
+Then can wreak havoc or perhaps just "pull us down" over time, but can sometimes go unnoticed or unchallenged for many years.
+Even though we often think that _freedom_ is what we want, actually, it can be the right kinds of limitations - formulated out of self-love and self-belief - that can be liberating in ways that an all-accepting _moderation_ cannot.

-So, then, our first step for today is to identify what should go into this list of things to avoid.
+So, then, our first step is to identify what should go into our _Guidelines_ list of things to avoid.
 Exactly what goes in this list will vary from person to person, and I think some degree of "exploration" will always be necessary!
-But often, with some reflection, it's _easy_ to recognise these things in our lives.
+But often, if you can relate to these "loop-holes", it's _easy_ to recognise the unhelpful actions or thoughts that occur, after some reflection.

-Then, after listing the "first" things that come to mind, it's also helpful to identify some of the other things that you do, the places that you go, or the thoughts that you think, that can act as "triggers" for these activities or thought patterns that you've identified.
+After listing the "first" things that come to mind, it's also helpful to identify some of the other things that you do, the places that you go, or the thoughts that you think, that can act as "triggers" for these actions that you've identified.
 I encourage you to write those triggers down in the same list, too.

 For me, my _"Guidelines list"_ of things to avoid includes: